yehoroveian/blog_ops/README.md

-# blog_ops
+# blog_lambdas
-This repository contains Ops functionality of my Blog.
+This repository contains lambda functions for my blog.